 Successfully applied deep reinforcement learning resulted in a policy that could effectively manage production line movements and efficiently avoid bottlenecks.
 The consultants were able to reproduce the entire production process and train the algorithms in a way to avoid the least possible bottlenecks, leading to better production planning optimization and financial savings.
 Key to the success of the project was AnyLogic digital twin simulation technology, for seamless data integration between the real system and its digital replica, and the possibilities that the software provided for connecting with machine learning technologies.

-Find out more about why integrate AnyLogic models and AI.
+Find out more about integrating AnyLogic models and AI.

 Watch the video of Luigi Manca, presenting this case study at The AnyLogic Conference, or download the presentation.